This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Selecting The Right Location for Your Herb Garden

-- Place taller herbs like rosemary on the north side to prevent shading shorter plants.
+- Place taller herbs like rosemary or sage on the north side so they don’t shade out smaller neighbors.

-- Maximize accessibility, positioning the garden close to your kitchen for effortless harvesting.
+- Keep your garden close to the kitchen for easy harvesting.

 Preparing The Soil for Planting